HCA-Healthcare/elixir-hl7/README.md

 [![hex.pm downloads](https://img.shields.io/hexpm/dt/elixir_hl7.svg)](https://hex.pm/packages/elixir_hl7)
 [![hex.pm license](https://img.shields.io/hexpm/l/elixir_hl7.svg)](https://hex.pm/packages/elixir_hl7)

+> ### Note {: .warning}
+>
+>
-Note: We are now building a simpler and more Elixir-friendly API for this library, centered on the `HL7` and `HL7.Path` modules.
-These will hopefully lead to the deprecation of `HL7.Query` and much of the related code.
-These will likely not be removed for some time, and their removal will coincide with a major version release.
+> We are building a simpler and more Elixir-friendly API for this library, centered on
+> the `HL7` and `HL7.Path` modules.
+>
+> The new API will lead to the deprecation of `HL7.Query` and related code.
+>
+> These will likely not be removed for some time, and their
+> removal will coincide with a major version release.
 For now, the two systems can exchange data when needed.

 An Elixir library for working with HL7 v2.x healthcare data